rahulsingh-js/guides/source/localizable/getting-started/quick-start.md

 The Ember community values collaboration and building common tools that everyone relies on.
-If you're interested in deploying your app to production in a fast and reliable way, check out the [Ember CLI Deploy][ember-deploy] addon.
+If you're interested in deploying your app to production in a fast and reliable way, check out the [Ember CLI Deploy](http://ember-cli-deploy.github.io/ember-cli-deploy/) addon.

 [ember-deploy]: http://ember-cli-deploy.github.io/ember-cli-deploy/